- Efficient Market Hypothesis Definition

 Forms of The Efficient Market Hypothesis

-1. Weak-form Efficiency
+1. Weak-Form Efficiency

 Future prices cannot be predicted by analyzing prices from the past meaning there are not meaningful patterns to gain from past performance.
 Future price movements are determined entirely by information not contained in the price series.

-2. Semi-strong-form Efficiency
+2. Semi-Strong-Form Efficiency

 In a semi-strong-form efficiency, share prices adjust to publicly available new information very rapidly and in an unbiased fashion, such that no excess returns can be earned by trading on that information.

-3. Strong-form Efficiency
+3. Strong-Strong Efficiency